 Before joining NTU in 2018, Lauran was an Associate Lecturer at Sheffield Hallam University where she taught across a range of modules in disability, autism, education and childhood studies.
 She was formerly a classroom teacher for nine years and a Governor in a special school.

-Lauran's research interests include autism, learning disability, communication, agency, self-advocacy, literacy and Augmentative & Alternative Communication (AAC).
+Lauran is convenor of the Research SIG in Special Educational Needs & Disability at NTU.
+Her research interests include autism, learning disability, communication, agency, self-advocacy, literacy and Augmentative & Alternative Communication (AAC).
 She is also interested in creative and inclusive research methods for 'non-verbal'/differently-voiced participants.
 Her doctoral thesis, Exploring the multimodal communication and agency of children in an autism classroom, is a classroom video-ethnography examining how children combine AAC and idiosyncratic embodied communication to make meaning.
 Lauran's recent publications have examined peer interaction on special school playgrounds and parent perspectives on AAC.

-Lauran is currently leading a research project funded by the UK Literacy Association on the use of an iPad storywriting App by children identified as having learning disabilities.
+Lauran is currently leading a research project funded by the UK Literacy Association (UKLA) on the use of an iPad storywriting App by children identified as having learning disabilities.

 - Fellow of Higher Education Academy